Authoring with the developerWorks XML templates on Windows

-- There are two different code elements within the article template: <code-listing> and <code>.
+- The article schema allows two different code elements: <code-listing> and <code>.
 Use the <code-listing> element to set your code sample apart from surrounding text.
-If you want to put a command within the paragraph text (inline code), use the <code> element.
+If you want to put a code snippet within a paragraph or list item (inline code), use the <code> element.

-- Avoid hardcoding blank spaces or tabs at the end of a line of sample code as these are included in the 105 characters per line.
+- Avoid hardcoding blank spaces or tabs at the end of a line of sample code.

 - Avoid using tabs at the beginning of a line of sample code.
 If you must indent, use blank spaces.

-- Do not use CDATA tags.
-If you need to display XML tags, such as angle brackets, in your sample code, use < and > (see the other special characters in Table 1).
+- If you need to use angle brackets in your sample code, use < and > (see the other special characters in Table 1).

 - Artwork.
-Create all artwork files, including screen captures, as JPG, GIF, or PNG files, and be sure they do not exceed 850 pixels in width.
+Create all artwork files, including screen captures, as JPG, GIF, or PNG files.
 Send the artwork files to your editor.
-See "Illustrating your content for developerWorks" to learn more about how to create and deliver effective graphics.
+See "Illustrating your content for developerWorks" for details on creating graphics.

 - Comment lines.
-To better see your own content as you develop it, feel free to remove the comment lines from the article file as you become familiar with the tagging.
+As you write your article, feel free to remove the instructional comments as you become familiar with the tagging.

 - Accessibility.
-Consider the vision-challenged readers and ensure that your content satisfies Web content accessibility requirements.
-Specifically, (1) use color sparingly, if at all, and (2) include text alternatives to non-text content.
-Typically, this second requirement applies to images in your content.
-Add content before or after any images to sufficiently explain the image to someone who cannot see the image.
-In addition, provide a short description of the image in the "alt" attribute of the <img> tag.
-Also, do not create images from tables or rely too heavily on text contained in an image.
-Examples of these accessibility requirements are covered in greater detail in "Illustrating your content for developerWorks."
+Consider vision-challenged readers and ensure that your article satisfies web content accessibility requirements.
+Specifically, (1) use color sparingly, if at all, and (2) include text alternatives to images in your article by adding explanatory text before or after images and providing a short description of the image in the "alt" attribute of the <img> tag.
+These accessibility requirements are covered in greater detail in "Illustrating your content for developerWorks."